 Under the Build Alternative, all of the basic freeway general purpose lane segments are anticipated to operate at LOS D during the weekday a.m. and p.m. peak hours, except for southbound I-605, south of the Valley Boulevard on-ramp, which is anticipated to operate at LOS E during the weekday a.m. peak hour.
 Additionally, all of the HOV lane segments are anticipated to operate at LOS D or better during the weekday a.m. and p.m. peak hours, and all of the general-purpose lane weaving segments are anticipated to operate at LOS F during all peak hours.
-All of the freeway ramp junctions are anticipated to operate at LOS D or better during the weekday a.m. and p.m. peak hours, except for the I-605 northbound Valley Boulevard off-ramp, which is anticipated to operate at LOS E during the weekday a.m. and p.m. peak hours.
+All of the freeway ramp junctions are anticipated to operate at LOS D or better during the I-605 northbound Valley Boulevard off-ramp, which is anticipated to operate at LOS E during the weekday a.m. and p.m. peak hours.
 All study intersections are anticipated to operate at LOS B or better except for the two intersections along Valley Boulevard.